shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/working-with-saved-reports.md

 ---
 title: Working with Saved Reports
-description: In this article, learn how to add, edit, or remove a report category. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
+description: In this article, learn actions that you can take on Saved Reports like adding, editing, filtering and scheduling of saved reports. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
 ---